mig1984/bashible/README.md

 `@` represents a block of tasks, `-` represents a task.
 Both `@` and `-` are just bash functions with arguments.

-The working directory is automatically set to the script's.
-All tasks will stop execution immediately on failure, unless prefixed by "ignore_errors".

 ```bash
 #!/usr/local/bin/bashible